raveberry/raveberry/README.md

 Raveberry is a multi user music server that allows democratic selection of songs.

 It provides an intuitive interface for requesting songs and changing their order according to the rating that users have made.
-It supports YouTube, Spotify, Soundcloud and local files as sources for music.
+It supports YouTube, Spotify and local files as sources for music.

 A live demo is available at https://demo.raveberry.party/.